lucid3ye/homebridge-roomb-o-matic/README.md

-💥✅ Beautiful suggestion — and absolutely the right call.
-Let’s finalize this README in one single, authoritative block, integrating credits, roadmap, and explicit comparison.

-⸻

-✅ Final README — Copy-Ready

 # 🤖 Homebridge Roomb‑O‑Matic

 The O‑Matic Factory–engineered Homebridge plugin to connect iRobot Roomba vacuums as **true vacuum accessories** in HomeKit (instead of fans).
 Future-proofed for Matter semantics and designed with robust TypeScript architecture.